harishkashaboina/netflixuserbase-dashboard-tableau/README.md

 ## Insights:

+1. Total Users are 2500
+2. Monthly Revenue is $31,271
+3. Netflix is available in 4 different device types.
+Those are Laptop, Smart TV, Smartphone, Tablet
+4. There are 3 Subscription types.
+1. Basic 2.
+Premium 3.
+Standard
+5. Most of the users from US states
+6. Almost equal number of users in males and females
+7. Almost equal number of users using Netflix in 4 different device types
+8. Highest number of users (999) chose basic subscription type
+9. Most of the users whose age between (30 to 50) are using Netflix
+10. Highest revenue from basic subscription type
+11. Almost equal revenue from both males and females
+12. Top 2 monthly revenue from US and Spain countries

 ## Tools and Language :

-Jupyter Notebook (Python) : Used for basic understanding like structure of data (row and columns), checking null values, handling missing values etc.
+Jupyter Notebook (Python): Used for basic understanding like the structure of data (rows and columns), checking null values, handling missing values, etc.

-Tableau : For visualization of data,interactivity and seamless experience that comes with the dashboard.
+Tableau: For visualization of data, interactivity, and seamless experience that comes with the dashboard.

 ## Link to the Tableau Profile